Emmer Farro (Emmer Wheat)

 Bluebird Emmer sets the gold standard for this unique gourmet grain.

-Our emmer is always 100% organic, produced from our own carefully cultivated seed, sun cured, stored onsite, and milled to order by the family who grows it.
+Our emmer is always 100% organic, nutrient dense, sun cured, and milled and packaged to order on our family farm.

 From Mesopotamia to the Methow